pxtha/portfolio/content/blog/joon/index.md

 ![Joon](./asset.svg)

 ## Project Summary
+For more details about the project, please visit the [Joon Page](https://myjoon.app/).

 The Joon project was initiated to address the need for a Muslim marriage app that provides a safe and secure platform for single Muslims to connect with each other for the purpose of marriage.
 The app was designed to facilitate halal conversations and interactions between users, while ensuring privacy and security.